libretime/libretime/docs/manual/calendar/index.md

 Autoloading Playlist
 ------------------

 In this section, you can select a playlist that will be used for this show.
-The playlist must already be defined in your library. **Auto Schedule Playlist** needs to be checked for **Select Playlist** and **Repeat AutoPlaylist Until Show is Full** to be visible.
+The playlist must already be defined in your library. **Add Autoloading Playlist** needs to be checked for **Select Playlist** and **Repeat Playlist Until Show is Full** to be visible.

 ![](static/Screenshot454-Show_playlist.png)